 October 22, 2025

 Wondering how much bandwidth your website really needs?
-Choosing the right web hosting plan is a critical balancing act.
-If your plan's bandwidth limit is too low, you risk your site crashing during a traffic spike or facing hefty overage fees.
-If it's too high, you're paying for resources you never use.
+Choosing the right web-hosting plan is a critical balancing act.
+If your plan’s bandwidth limit is too low, you risk your site crashing during a traffic spike or facing hefty over-usage fees.
+If the limit is too high, you’re paying for resources you’ll never use.

-This calculator helps you cut through the confusion.
-By entering your site's average monthly traffic, page size, and a safety buffer, you can get a clear, data-driven estimate of your needs.
-Use this number to confidently select a hosting plan that's both cost-effective and powerful enough to handle your visitors.
+This calculator helps clear the confusion.
+By entering your site’s average monthly page views, average page size, and a safety buffer, you’ll get a data-driven estimate of your needs.
+Use this number to confidently select a hosting plan that is both cost-effective and powerful enough to handle your visitors.

 Website Bandwidth Calculator